 3. Do you recommend or need secretarial audits for all businesses?

-The need for secretarial audits differs in the legal and economic sectors.
-In some jurisdictions, secretarial audits are required of all businesses; in others, they are merely recommended.
+The need for secretarial audits differs between legal and economic sectors.
+In some jurisdictions, they are required of all businesses; in others, they are merely recommended.

 4. How can businesses ensure that those who need to know about the outcomes of secretarial audits hear about them?